alejoalvarez/oop/Inheritance.md

 If a class have an entity reference, it is known as Aggregation

-Consider a situation, Employee object contains many informations such as id, name, emailId etc. It contains one more object named address, which contains its own informations such as city, state, country, zipcode etc. as given below.
+Consider a situation, Employee object contains many informations such as id, name, emailId etc. It contains one more object named address, which contains its own information such as city, state, country, zipcode etc. as given below.

 ```java
 class Employee{